- About Us

 Global Peace Index Interactive Map

-The GPI has released a new interactive map that allows you to explore peace over time, compare up to three countries side by side, see how each country is doing according to the 22 indicators of peace and to visualise the socio-economic factors associated with peace.
+The GPI has released a new interactive map that allows you to explore peace over time, compare the scores for up to five countries side by side, see how the world ranks according to the 22 indicators of peace and much more.
 See the Global Peace Index interactive map.

 2014 Global Peace Index

-The 2014 Global Peace Index shows that the world has become less peaceful; since 2008 111 countries have deteriorated in levels of peace, while only 52 have improved.
+The 2014 Global Peace Index shows that the world has become less peaceful; since 2008 111 countries have deteriorated in levels of peace, while only 51 have improved.
 Explore the highlights on the interactive Global Peace Index map.
-Watch the video, read the highlights and download the report on the Report and Highlights page..
+Watch the video, read the highlights and download the report on the Report and Highlights page.

 Request data used in IEP indices by completing the data request form.